transmitly/transmitly/README.md

 ```

 ### Get a channel provider
 Transmitly comes with `channels` like, `Email`, `SMS` and `Push Notifications` out of the box.
 However, we're going to need a `Channel Provider` to do the heavy lifting of actually sending or dispatching a communication for us.
 As this is our first email, we'll choose SMTP.
-In the past we've used MailKit (Microsoft even recommends it!) to send emails.
+In the past we've used MailKit ([Microsoft recommends it!](https://learn.microsoft.com/en-us/dotnet/api/system.net.mail.smtpclient?view=net-8.0#remarks)) to send emails.
 Let's add that to our project...

 ```shell
 dotnet add package Transmitly.ChannelProvider.MailKit